Skip to main content

 Abstract:

-Developing Learning Objectives from Core Competencies for Medical Students in Canada by Dr. Dena Sommer, MScCH(HPTE) Student
+Developing Learning Objectives from Core Competencies for Medical Students in Canada by Dr. Dena Sommer, MScCH(HPTE) Summer 2024 graduate

-Dr. Dena Sommer is a student in the MScCH (HPTE): Master of Science in Community Health in Health Practitioner Teacher Education program, and is anticipating graduation in the fall of 2024.
+Dr. Dena Sommer is a 2024 graduate of the the MScCH (HPTE): Master of Science in Community Health in Health Practitioner Teacher Education program.
 She is an adjunct lecturer at the University of Toronto and works as a Geriatrician at Baycrest Hospital.
 Her clinical work and teaching are centered around general Geriatric Medicine, and scholarly work is focused on undergraduate education on the subject of older adults.

 Supervisor: Dr. Thirumagal Yogaparan